John R. Clancy

-John Richard Clancy (March 8, 1859 - April 21, 1932) was an inventor, businessman, and politician from New York.
+John Richard Clancy (March 8, 1859 - April 21, 1932) was an American inventor, businessman, and politician.
 He is most notable for his efforts to develop and market standardized theatrical stage equipment, including rigging and fire curtains.
 He is also notable for his service in the United States House of Representatives for one term from 1913 to 1915.

 Early life

 Clancy was born in Syracuse, New York on March 8, 1859, the only child of Richard V. and Elizabeth A. (Magee) Clancy.
 His father was a partner in the successful Clancy Brothers bakery business, and also served as an alderman for three terms.
 John Clancy attended the public schools, after which he found work as typesetter for the Syracuse Herald, and then as a stagehand.
 By the time he was in his early 20s, Clancy was assistant treasurer for the Grand Opera House in Syracuse.

 In 1878 mayor James J. Belden formed a committee of citizens to look after the interests of St. Joseph's Hospital.
 Clancy served as the financial secretary.